McNamara fallacy: 1965 Da Nang visit

 David Halberstam wrote of another such incident in which qualitative facts were disregarded due to quantitative bias:

 One particular visit seemed to sum it up: McNamara looking for the war to fit his criteria, his definitions.
-He went to Danang[sic] in 1965 to check on the Marine progress there.
+He went to Danang in 1965 to check on the Marine progress there.
 A Marine colonel in I Corps had a sand table showing the terrain and patiently gave the briefing: friendly situation, enemy situation, main problem.
 McNamara watched it, not really taking it in, his hands folded, frowning a little, finally interrupting.
 "Now, let me see," McNamara said, "if I have it right, this is your situation," and then he spouted his own version, all in numbers and statistics.
 The colonel, who was very bright, read him immediately like a man breaking a code, and without changing stride, went on with the briefing, simply switching his terms, quantifying everything, giving everything in numbers and percentages, percentages up, percentages down, so blatant a performance that it was like a satire.
 Jack Raymond of the New York Times began to laugh and had to leave the tent.
 Later that day Raymond went up to McNamara and commented on how tough the situation was up in Danang, but McNamara wasn't interested in the Vietcong, he wanted to talk about that colonel, he liked him, that colonel had caught his eye.
 "That colonel is one of the finest officers I've ever met," he said.

-Halberstam would conclude "...he [McNamara] did not serve himself nor the country well; he was, there is no kinder or gentler word for it, a fool."
+Halberstam would conclude: "he [McNamara] did not serve himself nor the country well; he was, there is no kinder or gentler word for it, a fool."

-Global War on Terror
+Global war on terror

 Donald Rumsfeld, US Secretary of Defense under George W. Bush, sought to prosecute wars with better data, clear objectives, and achievable goals.
 Writes Jon Krakauer: